Central Army (Japan)

 The Central Army or Middle Army (中部方面隊, Chūbuhōmen-tai) is one of five active Armies of the Japan Ground Self-Defense Force.
 It is headquartered in Itami, Hyōgo.
 Its responsibility is the defense of Chūgoku, Kansai, Shikoku and the Southern half of the Chūbu region.

+Activities

+The Central Army has participated in relief efforts within Japan such as the Kobe earthquake in 1995, the 2011 Tōhoku earthquake and tsunami and nuclear cleanup efforts following the Fukushima nuclear accident, and Tropical Storm Talas in 2011.
+They have also worked on international relief efforts, including reconstruction in Iraq in 2005, relief activities in Haiti in 2011, and peace cooperation activities 2014 in South Sudan.

 Organization

+The Central Army is commanded by a lieutenant general, currently Makoto Endō (遠藤 充, Endō Makoto) (as of 1 November 2025.
+The forces under this command include the following: